 Private cloud is not a pay-as-you-go expense as you own (and pay for) the entire stack, whether it’s being used or not.
 However, you can use metering to either record and display usage across different tenants or to actually charge those user groups – these methods are sometimes called “showback” or “chargeback”.

 A private cloud deployment doesn’t provide many of the benefits of cloud computing but is sometimes sought for its ability to provide dedicated resources.
-Though you have complete control on how you deploy and manage a private cloud, this needs to be weighed against the capital expense of owning your own data centre, and the limitations in scalability this type of architecture typically imposes.
+Though you have complete control on how you deploy and manage a private cloud, this needs to be weighed against the capital expense of owning your own data center, and the limitations in scalability this type of architecture typically imposes.

 A word of warning: and speaking from experience… trying to create a private cloud that mimics the features and functions of a public cloud can be extremely difficult and expensive.
 Once you start layering on orchestration, multi-tenancy, metering, chargeback, and so on, it can become very complex so you need a very strong business case to do this.